kayleyseow/CS-113/02. The Language of Mathematics/Chapter2Notes2.md

 #### Number Systems
 - Our number system is based on 10
 - 8,142 is 8000 + 100 + 40 + 2
-- This is
+- This is 8⋅10<sup>3</sup> + 1⋅10<sup>2</sup> + 4⋅10<sup>1</sup> + 2
 - Notice that our digits go from 0 – 9
   - 9 is 1 less than the base of our number system
 - Computers live in a base 2 number system
   - That means a number can only have 0 and 1 for digits
   - Base 2 numbers are called binary numbers
 - Remember, we are not inventing new math here
   - We are only renaming the numbers we already know

 #### The Need for Other Bases
 - It’s too cumbersome to write numbers in binary
   - For example the base 2 number 10,000,000,000 interpreted as a binary number is 1024
   - This is not good!
 - So, we group the digits in 4s and call it hexadecimal or hex for short
   - Hexadecimal means base 16
 - This means the digits have to go from 1 to 15, which is 1 less than 16
 - Our decimal numbers only have digits from 1 to 9
-- We need new digits
+- We need new digits:
   - We use A for 10, B for 11, C for 12, D for 13, E for 14, and F for 15

 #### Converting Between Bases
 - It’s not too hard to convert numbers between bases
 - Binary to decimal
 - Method 1:
   - Expand in powers of 2 and add
 - Method 2:
 - Use nested multiplication
-- Let’s convert 10012 to base 10
+  - Let’s convert 1001<sub>2</sub> to base 10

 #### More Conversions
 - Converting binary to hexadecimal